 Examples

--- Use the NO_EXPAND hint to indicate the optimizer not to perform OR expansion on a query that contains an OR condition.
+-- Use the NO_EXPAND hint to instruct the optimizer not to expand queries with OR conditions.

 SELECT /*+ NO_EXPAND */ *